-Modern Slavery Act Transparency Statement for the Autovista Group
+Transparency Statement for the Autovista Group

-We have a zero-tolerance approach to modern slavery and are fully committed to preventing slavery and human trafficking in our corporate activities.
-We constantly seek to improve our practices to combat slavery and human trafficking.
-This statement sets out the steps we have taken to prevent slavery and human trafficking from occurring within our organisation and our supply chains.
+We have a zero-tolerance approach to modern slavery and are fully committed to preventing slavery, forced and compulsory labour and human trafficking in our corporate activities.
+We constantly seek to improve our practices to combat slavery, forced and compulsory labour and human trafficking.

 Our Business